 Carry these documents when re-entering the U.S:

-- An unexpired F-1 or J-1 entry visa*
+- Unexpired F-1 or J-1 visa (or other unexpired US visa)*

 *Canadian citizens are not required to have a visa to enter the US, but must present all of the other documents listed above to request F-1 or J-1 status when entering the US.